node-red/node-red.github.io/docs/getting-started/installation.md

 #### Use npm

 Installing via npm allows you to [embed Node-RED into an existing application](../embedding.html).
-Only do this if you know what you are doing.
+This assumes you are comfortable with creating node.js applications.

 #### From GitHub

-If you want to run the very latest code, you can clone the source repository directly from GitHub:
+If you want to run the very latest development code, you can clone the source repository directly from GitHub:

     $ git clone https://github.com/node-red/node-red.git